Raise your hand if you love toilet cleaning!

 You will save tons of time and effort by keeping all of your toilet cleaning products and tools right in the bathroom.
 I store mine in a cabinet underneath the sink so I never have to run around the house gathering supplies to clean with.

 As I mentioned before, Force of Nature has replaced almost all of my cleaning products.
-I use it to clean the toilet, floors, counters, sinks, and even the mirrors.
+I use it to clean the commode, floors, counters, sinks, and even the mirrors.

 It saves so much room to only use one bottle of cleaner.
 The only other cleaning things I keep under the bathroom sink are microfiber cleaning cloths, paper towels, baking soda, and the toilet brush.

-Be sure to read here for practical bathroom organization ideas to get your bathroom clean, tidy, and clutter free.
+Be sure to read here for practical bathroom organization ideas to take a messy bathroom to sparkling clean, tidy, and clutter free.

 Safe Toilet Cleaning Products: